ethz-adrl/ifopt/README.md

     $ make test

-This should solve the example problem defined in test/ex_problem.h with your installed solver.
+This should solve the [example problem](test/ex_problem.h) with your installed solver.
 You can also execute these manually by typing

     ./test/ex_ipopt
     ./test/ex_snopt